izot/smartserver-iot/web-pages/Browser/Readme.md

 3.	**Devices** – shows device list based on Device Filter. *Refresh All* gets information for all devices.
 4.	**Datapoints** – similar to CMS Datapoint Browser, check FAV checkbox to select which datapoints show up in Favorite DPs View.
 5.	**Favorite DPs** – Used to show a subset of datapoints.
 Use Datapoint View or CMS FAVs to select datapoints to view.
 6.	**Show DP Info** – Shows how a datapoint or a devices datapoint is used in the SmartServer.
 7.	**Active Alarms** – shows active alarms
 8.	**Data Logs** – Chart and table for logged data.
 Once you get initial data log, you can click the poll checkbox in order to get constant data log updates
 9.	**Schedules** – shows schedule events
 10.	**Device Types** – Shows Device’s Device types
 11.	**Configured DPs (DLA)** – Shows all Datapoint Properties (DLA settings)
+12.	**Node-RED** - Shows what IAP or MQTT Input and Output nodes are used.
-12.	**Connections** – Shows connections (CON) file
+13.	**Connections** – Shows connections (CON) file
-13.	**Service Pin Messages** – LON Devices only - Shows Service pin messages received by SmartServer while in this view
+14.	**Service Pin Messages** – LON Devices only - Shows Service pin messages received by SmartServer while in this view
-14.	**API Tester** – Used to test REST API requests (can’t be used to see WebSocket updates).
+15.	**API Tester** – Used to test REST API requests (can’t be used to see WebSocket updates).